honeybijan/bijan-personal-website/content/project/mixtures/index.md

 ---
-title: Mixture Models for Causal Inference
+title: Confounder Identification
 date: 2023-03-01T00:00:00.000Z
 summary: Combining multiple populations or contexts induces universal confounding on a structural causal model (SCM).
 Assuming a bound on the cardinality of a discrete universal confounder turns the problem into a mixture model, allowing identification of within-source probability distributions.
 This perspective expands the notion of causal identifiability, as many graphically unidentifiable relationships can be identified.
-weight: 2
+weight: 1
 profile: false
 ---
 ![Reduction Process](reduction_process_horizontal.png)